ParedesGab/PP3-my-community-finances-app/README.md

 **Welcome to MyFinances tracker APP!**

- This expense tracker will help you monitor your income and expenses to understand your spending habits!
+  This expense tracker will help you monitor your income and expenses!
- Are you ready?
-Let's go!.
+  Are you ready to understand your spending habits?
+  Let's go!

 + The live page can be accessed via this [link]()